glennblock/extensions/attachment.md

 --AaB03x
 ```
 ## Receiving attachments
-A client MAY receive a response which contains links which represent downloadable attachments.
+A client MAY receive a response that contains links that represent downloadable attachments.

 ## Attachment render value
 A new `render` value of `attachment` is introduced for links.
 This informs the client that it should treat the `href` for the link as downloadable.
 Clients that do not support the `attachment` value for render MUST treat the associated href as a navigation link.

 ### Example
-Below is an example of a response containing links which are attachments, namely the `avatar` link has a `render` value of `attachment`.
-The client in this casse SHOULD download the associated image.
+Below is an example of a response containing links that are attachments, namely the `avatar` link has a `render` value of `attachment`.
+The client in this case SHOULD download the associated image.

 ```
 content-type: application/vnd.collection+json